ara303/template-gulp/README.md

 ### To GitHub Pages

-`git` (either through installing the command line tool, or through GitHub Dekstop) is required for this.
+`git` is required for this.

-If you cloned this GitHub repository, type:
+From the project root, run:

     gulp deploy

-Your site will be live a few minutes after at `[your-github-name].github.io/[your-project-name]`.
+Because you cloned this repo, your project root has all the necessary files so that the `deploy` command can automatically create the `gh-pages` branch (on the first time you run the command) and publish the contents of your `dist` folder there.
+Your site will be live a few minutes later at `[github-username].github.io/[repo-name]`.
 GitHub will email you when the site is published.

-If you downloaded the files manually, your project isn't a GitHub repo yet.
-You need to [create a repo](https://help.github.com/articles/create-a-repo/), then [clone it](https://help.github.com/articles/cloning-a-repository/).
-You might feel more comfortable using [GitHub Desktop](https://desktop.github.com/) to do the above, just make sure to clone your new repo into the project root you've made.

-Once you've done that, you can then type the above command.
+You can also [use your own domain name for free](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

 ### To [Surge](https://surge.sh/)

 Surge is my preferred way to deploy static sites.
 It's free, doesn't require `git`, and doesn't require your code be open which makes it ideal for client sites.

 It isn't included in the dependencies of this project by default, so you'll need to [install it](https://surge.sh/help/getting-started-with-surge).
-Once installed,type the following from the project root:
+Once installed, run:

     surge